There is a multitude of types of lymphoma, but lymphomas are generally divided into two main types:

 - Hodgkin's lymphoma.

 Usually lymphoma is found when the patient visits a doctor's office because of enlarged lymph nodes.
-The enlarged lymph nodes are not painful or tender, they are often situated in the neck region, arm pits, supraclavicular fossa or groin.
+The enlarged lymph nodes are not painful or tender.
+Often they are situated in the neck region, arm pits, supraclavicular fossa or groin.
 The patient may experience fever, night sweats or weight loss.

 Lymph nodes and lymphatic tissue is also present in